 SIPP’s stay with you if you move jobs or stop working and, unlike traditional direct contribution schemes, you can keep making contributions.
 A SIPP delivers control over how much you contribute or withdraw (once you reach the 55 years of age) from the pension plan.
 Many employers may decide to contribute to well established SIPP funds although they are under no obligation to do so.

 SIPP Charges vary widely between providers and often include an annual charge (admin fee), a fee for every share or fund transaction and a fund manager charge.
 Other charges may apply so it is important to establish all potential costs.

 The Tax Position On A Frozen Pension Plan

-Before taking any decisions it is important to fully understand the tax position.
+Before taking any decisions it is important to understand the tax position.
 At the point of transfer into the SIPP, you can take 25% of the frozen pension fund value free of tax.
-The balance, when removed from your SIPP, will be taxed at whatever your normal tax rates apply at the time.
+The balance, when withdrawn from your SIPP, will be taxed at whatever your normal tax rate may be at the time.

 Of, course the option to take a tax free sum is only available to those over 55 years of age.
 This is a complex subject and it is best to engage an Independent Financial Adviser to consider the tax implications and advise or your best way forward.